Robovision & National Institutes of Health

-Robovision was happy to collaborate with the National Institutes of Health of the USA, on the development of automated organ detection through deep learning.
+Robovision was happy to collaborate with the National Institutes of Health (NIH), on the development of automated organ detection through deep learning.
+The NIH is the US governmental agency responsible for biomedical and public health research.
 Specific applications like these show where AI can really make the difference in healthcare.

 The amount of medical images is rapidly growing, and so is the size and dimensionality of these images.
-Human experts interpret medical images, a time-consuming effort, while being fully liable and having to meet with high compliance standards.
-Through the use of deep learning-based image recognition, we can easily identify specific organs and detect anomalies, allowing us to assist radiologists in their diagnoses or to produce a summary of scans out of huge amounts of data so they can focus on the anomalies in detail in only a fraction of the time.
+Human experts interpret medical images—a time-consuming effort—while being fully liable and having to meet with high-standard of compliancy.
+Through the use of deep learning-based image recognition, Robovision can easily identify specific organs and detect anomalies.
+Robovision’s AI-enabled platform assists radiologists in their diagnoses or to produce a summary of scans from large amounts of data so they can focus on the anomalies in detail in only a fraction of the time.

 For this study, Robovision cooperated with Ronald M. Summers, MD, PhD – Senior Investigator in Imaging Biomarkers and Computer-Aided Diagnosis Laboratory.